gromacs/gromacs/docs/dev-manual/gitlab.rst

 Other important variable keys are as follows.

 .. glossary::
+    COMPILER_MAJOR_VERSION
+        Integer version number provided by toolchain mix-in for convenience and internal use.

+    CMAKE_COMPILER_SCRIPT
+        CMake command line options for a tool chain.
+A definition is provided by the mix-in toolchain definitions (e.g. ``.use-gcc8``) to be appended to :command:`cmake` calls in a job's *script*.

     CMAKE_MPI_OPTIONS
         Provide CMake command line arguments to define GROMACS MPI build options.

+    EXTRA_INSTALLS
+        List additional OS package requirements.
+Used in *before_script* for some mix-in job definitions to install additional software dependencies.
+If using such a job with *extends*, override this variable key with a space-delimited list of packages (default: ``""``).
+Consider proposing a patch to the base Docker images to include the dependency to reduce pipeline execution time.

 .. todo:: Define common variables.
     ``BUILD_DIR``, ``INSTALL_DIR``, ``CACHE_FALLBACK_KEY``, ...